 [Bookshelf] Golden Boy As Anthony Cool

 From Ninety-third Street & Columbus Avenue in Manhattan to a prehistoric cave wall in the Dordogne region of France, Kohl traces the lineage of graffiti to the very core of human identity, and underscores its place in many of our significant social, religious, political, and cultural movements.
-A highly recommended addition to the library of all students of graffiti writing.
+And Golden Boy As Anthony Cool is a highly recommended addition to the library of all students of graffiti writing.